 Your CNAMEs and Domain records need to be set up before creating Surveys.

-You must also include the Email Component on your web content record if you are embedding it onto another page otherwise the record submission may not be associated with the correct Lead or Contact in CRM.
+You must also include the Email Component on your web content record if you are embedding it onto another page in order for it to associate to the correct Lead or Contact in CRM.
+The survey will still submit, but the Posted Survey record may not be associated with the correct Lead or Contact.

 Step 1: Create a Web Content Record

 In Microsoft Dynamics CRM, go to CRM ClickDimensions > Web and Events and click New Web Content to create a new Web Content record.
 A new Web Content record will appear.

 In the new record, enter the following fields:

 Name: This is the reference name of the Survey.
 You could use the title of the page that will contain the Survey – for example: ‘Rate Us', 'Give your Feedback’.

 Domain: Select a domain you want to use for the survey.
 Make sure that the Domain record also has the Sub Domain Alias field populated - if it is not please see this article to set that up.

 Survey Editor Type: This is the field that determines which editor will be used to design the survey.
 Choose Online Surveys.

 Create New Visitor As: Determines whether a new Lead or Contact will be generated in CRM if the email address included in the survey submission does not match any existing records.
 When an Anonymous Visitor fills out a survey and his or her email address does not already exist in a Lead or Contact record in your CRM, ClickDimensions automatically creates a new record for them.